borevitzlab/gbs-pipedream/production-pipeline.md

 - Measure read qualities *a la* FastQC
 - Trim/Merge: Merge reads from fragments between ~100bp and ~190bp (with 100bp
   reads) into a single read, trim adaptors from reads w/ fragment size &lt;
   100bp.
 Uses a Needleman-Wunsch global alignment between the two reads.
+(NB: this requires paired end reads, and by our calculation, 100bp paired end is optimal, though any reasonable length would work)
 - Windowed Quality Trimmer: very similar to [sickle](https://github.com/najoshi/sickle).
 Removes low base quality reads.
 - Measure read qualities *a la* FastQC post-QC for comparison.